Bacteria Monitoring

 Long term benefits: Ability to study effects of climate change on bacteria populations

 Shaw Institute currently monitors bacteria levels and phytoplankton associated with harmful algal blooms (HABs) 1-2 times per week at four popular local swimming beaches to measure contamination and to obtain a detailed picture of seasonal patterns.
-The beaches are Blue Hill Town Park (Blue Hill), Peters Cove (Blue Hill), Curtis Cove (East Blue Hill), and Carrying Place (Surry).
+The beaches are Blue Hill Town Park (Blue Hill), Peters Cove (Blue Hill), and Curtis Cove (East Blue Hill).

 Testing takes place in the summer between May and September.